ducakar/TextureReplacer/TextureReplacer/README.md

 Notes
 -----
-* KSP can only load TGAs with RGB colours.
-* If only diffuse textures are replaced, the stock normal maps are kept.
-* Replacing only normal map is not supported.
+* Texture compression step is disabled if TextureCompressor is detected.
+Texture compression is then left to TextureCompressor which is a more specialised mod for that purpuse.
 * The planet textures being replaced are the high-altitude textures, which are also used in the map mode and in the tracking station.
 When getting closer to the surface, those textures are slowly interpolated into the high-resolution ones that cannot be replaced by this plugin.
 * KSP never generates mipmaps for PNGs and JPEGs by itself.
-TextureReplacer fixes this by generating mipmaps for all PNGs and JPEGs in (subdirectories of) `TextureReplacer/Textures` and whose path contains `/FX/`, `/Parts/` or `/Spaces/` substring (ignoring case).
+TextureReplacer fixes this by generating mipmaps for all PNGs and JPEGs in (subdirectories of) `TextureReplacer/` and those whose paths contain `/FX/`, `/Parts/` or `/Spaces/` (ignoring case).
 Other images are excluded to prevent generating mipmaps for UI icons used by various plugins and thus making them blurry when not using the full texture quality.
+* KSP can only load TGAs with RGB colours.
+* If only diffuse textures are replaced, the stock normal maps are kept.
+* Replacing only normal map is not supported.
 * If you use Module Manager, make sure it is updated to the latest version.
   TextureReplacer is known to conflict with Module Manager 1.0.